sarathjoseph/facebook-image-collage/README.md

 <h3>Usage </h3>

-    Go to Facebook profile - > Click on friends <br/>
+    Go to Facebook profile - > Click on friends
-    Open Browser Console and paste the script<br/>
+    Open Browser Console and paste the script
     Wait for 5 seconds after page scrolls to the end

 <br/>